-Fact: A collection agency makes more money if you directly go for “Contingency based” services like Collection Calls or Legal Suit.
+Fact: A medical collection agency makes more money if you directly go for “Contingency based” services like Collection Calls or Legal Suit.

 A doctor will save a lot of money by assigning accounts to the Collection letters first, and then transferring “only those accounts” for Contingency based services which did not pay during the Letters service.

 How soon can I forward a patient’s account for collections?

 Large hospitals and individual medical practices suffer from same problem, slow or non-payment from patients.
 We will cover most important steps which healthcare facilities of all sizes should take to minimize the loss incurred due to these delinquent patients .

 Have a plan in place for accounts where payment has been past due for more than 30 days.
 Majority of patients who have not paid within 60 days are now heading for some serious follow-up and collection efforts from your staff .
 However, your own employees may not well trained to perform the task of debt collections.
 They may also not be aware of laws involved while performing the collections activity, risking your practice to lawsuits.
 Their primary concern should be treating patients.

-Better Approach: Hire on a collection agency to do this job.
+Better Approach: Hire a medical debt collection agency to do this job.
 Collection agencies have existed in the United States for decades because you cannot exceed the effectiveness, cost, and tactics required to collect money from past due accounts.
 They can collect money “diplomatically” or “intensively” per your instructions and accept payments from your patients in many ways (Over the phone, Credit Card, Check, Western Union, Online Payments, Installments, etc).
 If needed they can also do insurance follow-up and back-office support to enhance your revenue cycle management.